MARVELously Dark: the density profile evolution of dwarf halos in velocity-dependent SIDM: Results

 \subsection{Core formation in SIDM and CDM simulations}

 As discussed in the introduction, previous works have found that core-formation in $\Lambda$CDM can be achieved through the inclusion of strong baryonic feedback, while SIDM halos naturally produce central density cores.
-We directly compare core formation between SIDM and CDM simulations with our Ms.Marvel DMO and Storm CDM+baryons halos in Figure \ref{fig:Mvalpha}, which plots core slope against halo mass.
+We directly compare core formation between SIDM and CDM simulations with our Ms.Marvel DMO and Storm CDM+baryons halos in Figure \ref{fig:Mvalpha}, which plots inner density slope against halo mass.
 We include halos from our Storm CDM DMO simulations, whose unaltered DM density profiles serve as a baseline comparison.
 Ms.Marvel DMO halos are represented by circles colored by their $z=0$ central density, while Storm CDM DMO and Storm CDM+baryons halos are marked by empty squares and purple squares respectively.
 Coloring SIDM halos by their central density illustrates the relationship between central density and the slope of the DM density profile at the center of each halo.
 Central density is calculated as the average density contained within a 0.33 kpc radius from the center of the halo.
 We find that above halo masses of $\sim10^{10}M_\odot$, both DM self-interactions in SIDM halos and baryonic feedback in CDM halos produce central density cores.
 At lower halo masses, only SIDM halos can form cores.
-We measure core slope at 0.33 kpc ($\sim 5 \times$ the softening length) by applying a linear fit in log-log space to the DM density profile of the halo calculated through {\it{pynbody}} \citep{Pontzen13} between 0.26 and 0.39 kpc. \footnote{Measuring at a fixed radius means that the core slope is measured at larger distances (with respect to the virial radius) as mass decreases.
-As a result, in Figure \ref{fig:Mvalpha} the slopes of the density profiles steepen with decreasing halo mass.} The DM density profiles are calculated from the mass profiles generated by Tangos, a system that creates and organizes databases of galaxy and halo properties in simulations \citep{Pontzen_2018_tangos}.
+We measure inner density slope at 0.33 kpc ($\sim 5 \times$ the softening length) by applying a linear fit in log-log space to the DM density profile of the halo calculated through {\it{pynbody}} \citep{Pontzen13} between 0.26 and 0.39 kpc. \footnote{Measuring at a fixed radius means that the inner density slope is measured at larger distances (with respect to the virial radius) as mass decreases.
+As a result, in Figure \ref{fig:Mvalpha} the slopes of the density profiles steepen with decreasing halo mass.} We chose this radius because it is the smallest radius where the DM density profile of the halo remains spatially resolved.
+We note that we measure the slope of the DM density profile outside of the core radius for all but the most massive halos in our sample, however, as we show in figure \ref{fig:Mvalpha} we are still able to differentiate between core-forming SIDM halos and core-collapsing SIDM halos at this radius.
+The DM density profiles are calculated from the mass profiles generated by Tangos, a system that creates and organizes databases of galaxy and halo properties in simulations \citep{Pontzen_2018_tangos}.
 We find that, for SIDM halos in particular, this practice best preserves the high central densities of DM at the innermost radii.
 Additionally, compared to a differential measurement of the density profile, using enclosed mass at each radial bin to calculate the average density yields less noise.